Claimed

 About Magnolia Creek

-Magnolia Creek sits in a quiet and picturesque setting in Birmingham, Alabama.
+Magnolia Creek sits in a quiet and picturesque setting in Columbiana, Alabama, about an hour southeast of Birmingham.
 The beautiful property is surrounded by 40 acres of wooded land with a large private lake.
-The colonial home houses up to 14 residents and provides comfortable accommodations, a living room fireplace, and a wrap around porch perfect for relaxing.
+The colonial home houses up to 14 residents and provides comfortable accommodations, a living room fireplace, and a wraparound porch perfect for relaxing.
 Clients are served 3 meals a day prepared by an on-site chef.
 Clients can enjoy walks through the beautiful property, yoga, and horseback riding.
 Magnolia Creek is accredited by the Joint Commission and accepts most private insurance.

 Read More